tylerwray/me/blog/phoenix-live-view-ecommerce-app/index.md

 A basic navbar with product cards, each showing a live inventory count.

 First thing we need to do is setup our root layout properly.
-And that starts with adding our nice logo.
+And that starts with adding our nice navbar.

 <div class="bg-gray-800">
   <img alt="Amazin log" title="Amazin logo" src="/amazin-logo.svg" />
 </div>

-<a href="/amazin-logo.svg" download>Click here to Download logo</a>

-Place that logo in `assets/static/images/logo.svg`.

-Then head over to `lib/amazin_web/templates/layout/root.html.leex` and replace the contents of the `<body />` tag so it looks like this:
+Head over to `lib/amazin_web/templates/layout/root.html.leex` and replace the contents of the `<body />` tag so it looks like this:

 ```html